-Grocery Store Joe & Kendall Long Take Big Step in Their Relationship
+Grocery Store Joe & Kendall Long Take a Big Step in Their Relationship

 They took a "much-needed breakfast break" despite not having packed many boxes.
 Sustenance is important!

 Although Grocery Store Joe and Kendall have taken the big leap to moving in together, it still may be a bit before we see a ring on Kendall's finger.
-And that's fine with her.

 She told E!
 News in January that an engagement will "definitely, possibly happen" but that "there's just so much going on."